History and Social Science Education (*Licensure Program, 6-12)

 The Master of Arts in Curriculum and Instruction program includes coursework in educational foundations, history and social science pedagogy, educating exceptional learners, instructional technology and cognate courses addressing such issues as multiculturalism, diversity, and reading in the content area.
 The program includes a field experience in schools during the fall semester and a student teaching internship during the spring semester.
 Students admitted to the program are required to complete all history and social science content requirements, and 12 hours of education coursework before beginning the field experience in the fall.
 The program requires a minimum of 15 months to complete.

 Virginia Tech offers a History and Social Science Education (social studies) program in which candidates earn a Master of Arts in Curriculum and Instruction and become licensed teachers in the state of Virginia.
 The History and Social Science education program at Virginia Tech is designed to prepare reflective teachers who are ready, willing, and able to facilitate the type of systematic critical literacy work that is a vital part of preparing 21st century citizens to become thoughtful and nuanced readers of the word and the world, both past and present.

-- Learning History and Social Science
+- Students should also submit a History and Social Science Content Checklist.

 Deadlines for early admissions:

-September 20 for entry in the Spring and Summer
+- September 20 for entry in the Spring and Summer

-February 20 for entry in the Summer (if space permits) and fall (for the two-year program).
+- February 20 for entry in the Summer (if space permits) and fall (for the two year program).